wtfleming/wtfleming.github.io/_posts/2014-12-06-clojure-docker-coreos.markdown

 ---
 layout: post
-title:  "Running a Dockerized Clojure Web App in CoreOS"
+title:  "Running a Dockerized Clojure Web App on CoreOS"
-date:   2014-11-30 20:03:46
+date:   2014-12-06 13:03:46
-tags: clojure docker
+tags: clojure docker coreos
 ---

 # Introduction

-In the [previous post][docker-post] we created a Clojure web app and ran it in a Docker container.
-Here we are going to deploy that container on a 3 node [CoreOS][] cluster running in [Vagrant][] on a single local development machine.
+In the [previous post][docker-post] we created a Clojure web service and ran it in a Docker container.
+Here we will deploy that container on a 3 node [CoreOS][] cluster running in [Vagrant][] on a local development machine.

 [docker-post]: {% post_url 2014-11-29-dockerize-clojure-compojure-http-kit-web-application %}
 [Vagrant]: https://www.vagrantup.com/

+# CoreOS

 CoreOS is a minimal version of Linux meant for large scale server deployments.

+It has a very different model than a Debian/Red Hat/etc distribution.
+The OS runs on a read-only partition, and applications/services run in Docker containers on a read-write filesystem.

 It's web page describes it as:

 ```
 A new Linux distribution that has been rearchitected to provide features needed